-- Creating a resource, such as an online guide, to both highlight existing ecosystems for mentorship and work on integrating well-being and professional development.
+- Creating a resource list from each workshop to both highlight existing ecosystems for mentorship and work on integrating well-being and professional development.
 This guide will need to be maintained and may evolve according to shifts in the national conversation.
 This resource would also help identify levels of difficulty in implementation based on institutions' respective needs.
-Potential candidates to explore may include: - o Mentorship-focused programs CIMER, NRMN, MentorNet, etc.

-- o Postdoctoral research-focused programs NPA, HHMI, Schmidt Science Fellows, MOSAIC, BWF, etc. - Doctoral scholars programs SREB, GEM, BWF, Sloan, AGEP, McKnight, etc. - o Scholars programs McNair, HHMI, NIH-MARC, Cotrell, etc. - o Training grant-funded programs IMSD, NRT, T32, IRACDA, etc. - Affinity organizations AMSA, NSBE, SHPE, SWE, NOBCCHE, AWIS, SACNAS, ABRCMS, EE Just, Bouchet, Understanding Interventions, etc. - o Dissemination mechanisms for interventions Professional Development Hub, NIH OITE, CIMER, Journals, Understanding Interventions, etc. - Investigating how systemic changes can be implemented across the STEMM developmental ecosystem, including at the individual, department (academic) or group/team (workforce), institutional (academic) or company (workforce), state, and national levels.
-We recognize that while these systemic issues can transcend the United States scope, we will primarily be working through a US lens.
-In addition, we will use systems theory and other relevant social change theories and approaches to identify current beliefs around mentorship, wellbeing, professional development, and identity in STEMM culture and defining actions to catalyze change.
-This will include exploring and highlighting current systemic changes and issues or challenges that may necessitate systemic change (e.g., the strike of post-docs and researchers in the UC System), defining incentives, convening appropriate groups of people together to lead toward incentives being piloted, and analyzing current barriers to change. - Conducting a gap analysis of what is needed in mentorship, well-being, and professional development in STEMM, as well as exploring interactions and intersections of these and other relevant topics.
-Using this analysis, the Roundtable could leverage results to decide how to design their workshops and identify future areas of exploration.
+Potential candidates to explore may include: - o Mentorship-focused programs CIMER, NRMN, MentorNet, etc. - Postdoctoral research-focused programs NPA, HHMI, Schmidt Science Fellows, MOSAIC, BWF, etc. - o Doctoral scholars programs SREB, GEM, BWF, Sloan, AGEP, McKnight, etc. - Scholars programs McNair, HHMI, NIH-MARC, Cotrell, etc. - o Training grant-funded programs IMSD, NRT, T32, IRACDA, etc. - Professional societies and organizations AMSA, NSBE, SHPE, SWE, NOBCCHE, AWIS, SACNAS, ABRCMS, EE Just, Bouchet, Understanding Interventions, etc. - Dissemination mechanisms for interventions Professional Development Hub, NIH OITE, CIMER, Journals, Understanding Interventions, etc. - Investigating how systemic changes can be implemented across the STEMM developmental ecosystem, including at the individual, department or group/team level, or at the institutional, company, state, and national levels.
+We recognize that while these systemic issues can transcend the United States scope, we will primarily be working through a U.S. lens.
+In addition, we will use systems theory and other relevant social change theories and approaches to identify current beliefs around mentorship, well-being, professional development, and identity in STEMM culture and defining actions to catalyze change.
+This will include exploring and highlighting current systemic changes and issues or challenges that may necessitate systemic change (e.g., postdoctoral and other researchers going on strike in the UC System), defining incentives, convening appropriate groups of people together to lead toward incentives being piloted, and analyzing current barriers to change. - Using existing frameworks to better understand gaps and determine what is needed in mentorship, well-being, and professional development in STEMM, as well as exploring interactions and intersections of these and other relevant topics.
+Using this information, the Roundtable could leverage results to decide how to design their workshops and identify future areas of exploration.